dougeby/IntuneDocs/intune/apps-add-office365.md

 When you're done, in the **Add App** pane, select **Add**.
 The app you've created is displayed in the apps list.

-## Error codes when installing the app suite
+## Errors during installation of the app suite

 The following tables list common error codes you might encounter and their meaning.